-If you have an infection which has spread to the inner part of your tooth, known as the tooth pulp, you may require a visit with an emergency dentist for urgent dental care near Marietta, GA .
+If you have an infection that has spread to the inner part of your tooth, known as the tooth pulp, you may require a visit with an emergency dentist for urgent dental care near Marietta, GA.
 Your emergency dentist may have recommended a root canal treatment.
 Many patients feel nervous at the prospect of a root canal.
 However, root canals can now be performed with less discomfort to the patient than ever before.
-A root canal treatment is a safe and effective way of treating a dental infection, while preserving your original tooth.
+A root canal treatment is a safe and effective way of treating a dental infection while preserving your original tooth.
 If you are about to undergo a root canal procedure, there are a few factors you need to know about the treatment.

 Preparing for a Root Canal